jsnelling100/nycenvanalysis/README.md

 This csv subsets some columns from dacejssvi.csv and incorporates the cluster placements from the K-means analysis.

 ### 4. clustersumm.csv
-This csv shows the results of the cluster analysis by cluster, in addition to showing how DAC designations are apportioned among clusters
+This csv shows the results of the cluster analysis by cluster, in addition to showing how DAC designations are apportioned among clusters.

 ### 5. mapej.csv
 This csv provides a simplified dataframe for use in ejvisualize.py with the results from the cumburdej.csv and clusteredej.csv.